illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/Readme.md

   * Issue the command: `vagrant box remove ubuntu-vanilla`
   * You can also use a `-f` flag to force the action
   * You will also need to manually delete the `.vagrant` directory left behind: `rm -rf ./.vagrant`
+* This may take anywhere from 10 to 25 minutes based on your system hardware
+  * Note the initial build will take longer as you have to download the installation ISO file
+  * It is cached for subsequent use
+  * Note that on Windows there is no download meter, it will appear the process is frozen, its not, just have to be patient

+## Now lets use the build server

+We have a central build server with lots of disk, CPU, and memory to allow you to build and retrieve your Vagrant Boxes

+The build server hardware:

+* 67 GB DDR4 2133 Mhz
+* Intel(R) Xeon(R) CPU E5-2620
+* 2 500 GB disks, with PCIe based NVMe ZFS write and read caches
+  * You can run the command: `zpool iostat -v` to watch the caches working

+* Each of you has access to this server on campus and remotely via the schools VPN software
+  * In order to access the Build Server from off campus you need to go to [https://vpn-1.iit.edu](https://vpn-1.iit.edu "School VPN software website") and use your Portal Authentication
+  * Install the Cisco VPN software
+  * Note you only need this if you are working off of the campus - inside the campus network VPN is not needed
+  * You would use your HAWK portal credentials to authenticate
+    * If you have an issue please post to Discussion Board
+* You need to generate one more Twisted Edward Curve key (Public/Private key) as you did in the previous section
+  * Name this key: `id_ed25519_HAWKID_key` -- replace HAWKID with your hawkID
+  * Submit the `id_ed25519_HAWKID_key.pub` key to Blackboard so I can add this to the account I made for you on the Build Server
+  * Once submitted and I add the key, you will be able to SSH via RSA key into the build server
+* From your Terminal issue the command: `ssh -i ~/.ssh/id_ed25519_HAWKID_key HAWKID@192.168.172.44`
+  * The HAWKID value is just the ID part, no @hawk.iit.edu
+  * Here you will have access to a command line
+* Within your home directory you can create another RSA keypair, add the public key to you GitHub repo, and create a `config` file on the BuildServer
+  * Follow the steps and content for the `config` file as you created in the prior steps
+* Test this by issuing the command: `git clone git@github.com:illinoistech-itm/jhajek.git`
+  * Replace jhajek with your Repo ID
+  * Now you will be able to run your Packer build commands using the faster build system hardware

+* On the build server, in the directory `packer-example-code` locate the file `template-for-variables.pkr.hcl`
+  * Rename this file to: `variables.pkr.hcl`
+  * Edit line 3 to say true -- the build server has no GUI, without this change there will be an error
+  * Edit line 15 to have the value: `vagrant` -- this is the default password I set
+  * Comment line 20 out -- this is only for building on your host OS
+  * Uncomment line 25, replacing the term: XYZ with your initials, team name, or other unique identifier.
+The rest of the path is the required path to place the build artifact on a webserver for download
+* Upon completion of the Packer build command, on your Host OS open a web-browser and navigate to [http://192.168.172.44/boxes](http://192.168.172.44/boxes "internal URL for build server")
+* You will see your own Vagrant box artifact
+* Your team will use this process for Sprint 2 to build all 5 required boxes and each person will have access to the build artifacts

+### M1 Macs Note

+Due to the newness of M1 macs, I don't have any build hardware for the remote building of ARM based VMs, only x86.
+To continue the assignment you can switch to using the non-arm build template provided.
+You should still build the artifact following the below steps, you just won't be able to run it on your M1 due to it being an x86 based artifact.
+The M1 is a fast machine, you will have to use your own system as a build server for this assignment.
+When it is your turn as the IT Operations comes around you will still use the Build Server to build for everyone else.

+* Once your .box file has been downloaded to your Host OS, you can move it to the `build` directory where we first added the `ubuntu-vanilla` box
+  * Let's repeat those steps: issue the command: `mkdir ubuntu-vanilla-build-server`
+  * Issue the command: `vagrant box add ./XYZ-ubuntu-20043-live-server-20220207051528.box --name ubuntu-vanilla-build-server`
+  * Note that you want to make sure you add the correct box file
+  * Also once you have successfully added the Vagrant .box file, the actual .box file is no longer needed, think of it like the wrapping on a package, you can delete it
+  * `cd` into the `ubuntu-vanilla-build-server` and issue the command: `vagrant init ubuntu-vanilla-build-server`
+  * Issue the commands: `vagrant up; vagrant ssh`
+  * You will have now successfully have used remote build infrastructure to build the first of your projects Virtual Machines
+* Issue the command: `vagrant box list` to see the boxes that Vagrant manages

 ## Summary

+We went through using HashiCorp Packer and Vagrant to completely automate the building of Infrastructure to be used in the creation of our 3-tier application.
+We covered using secure remote authentication to leverage build server infrastructure.
+We provided you with a demonstration of how to use these tools and to leverage them to help automate tasks as well as version control them for audit and inspection.

+## Deliverable

+Submit the URL as designated in the file: `tooling-assignment-packer.md`